About Old Cairo

 - Being close to all the recreational, educational, and healthcare facilities that are found in the area.

-- The high investment potential your home holds in case you wanted to rent it.
+- The high investment potential (thanks to being a tourist district) your home holds, in case you wanted to rent it.